 But what if you don’t have insurance?
-Are you willing to pay for the cost of gastric sleeve surgery out of pocket?
+Are you willing to pay out of pocket for the cost of gastric sleeve surgery?
 If so, how much would that be?

 These are all excellent questions.
 Keep reading to find the answers below.

 How Much Does Gastric Sleeve Cost Without Insurance?

 Depending on your location, gastric sleeve surgery costs between $15,000 and $25,000.
 The gastric sleeve tends to be on the lower end of the scale, while bariatric procedures like the gastric bypass tend to be on the higher end of the price scale.

 The average national cost of the gastric sleeve procedure is $15,400, according to Obesity Coverage.

 The high cost of bariatric surgery is due to the need for an experienced surgeon and the high-tech tools necessary to conduct the procedure.
 Additional costs include dieticians, psychology visits, anesthesia, the surgical center, and other related fees.